“Cooked this tonight. Reminded me of Japanese meals in better times!”

 How I Developed This Recipe

-- Fresh ginger: Use unpeeled ginger for maximum flavor.
+- Fresh ginger root: Use unpeeled ginger for maximum flavor.

-- Apple: To give the sauce a natural sweetness, just grate a fresh apple.
+- Apple: This adds a subtle natural sweetness that balances the ginger’s sharpness.
 If you’re short on time or don’t want to buy a whole apple, apple juice or smooth applesauce are great alternatives.

 Here are my step-by-step instructions for how to make ultimate Shogayaki Pork at home.
 For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.